 - Fold in the blueberries.

-- Spoon the batter into the donut pan.
+- Spoon or pipe the batter into the donut pan.
 Bake the donuts into the pre-heated oven and bake for 20-25 minutes or until they spring back when lightly pressed.

 - Remove from oven and allow to cool in the pan for 10 minutes and then remove from pan and allow to cool completely before glazing.